chen-xintian/42-journey/libft/README.md

 ```

 The linked-list functions similarly require careful memory management, particularly when deleting individual nodes or clearing an entire list.

+Functions involving dynamic allocation also need to handle allocation failures appropriately and avoid memory leaks.

 ---